What Is a Milestone? 8 Examples for Better Project Management

 If you answered yes to any of these questions, you’re looking at a milestone.

-A comparison of key differences between project milestones and tasks.
+Key differences between project milestones and tasks.
 (Image description)

 Milestones are given additional significance over tasks in a plan so the team and stakeholders can focus on forward momentum while the project manager monitors the pace and progress of work.